FRBNY-DSGE/DSGE.jl/README.md

     m = Model990("ss1")
     ```

-# Input data
+# Input Data

 Given all of the hard work put into specifying the model, one should be able to maintain
 the input data painlessly.
 To that extent, *DSGE.jl* provides facilities to download
-appropriate vintages of data series from *FRED* (Federal Reserve Economic Data).
+appropriate vintages of data series from FRED (Federal Reserve Economic Data).

 Note that a sample input dataset for use with model `m990` is provided; see [Sample input
 data](#sample-input-data) for more details.
 To update this sample dataset for use with